-On December 30, 2005, the Company accelerated the vesting of stock options in order to eliminate the recognition of compensation expense associated with the affected options under SFAS No. 123R, which became effective beginning in the first quarter of 2006.
-We disclose here that for personal reasons, each member of the Executive Group decided not to accept the acceleration of the vesting of his respective stock options.
+On December 30, 2005, the Company accelerated the vesting of stock options in order to eliminate the recognition of compensation expense associated with the affected options under Statement of Financial Accounting Standards No. 123R, which became effective beginning in the first quarter of 2006.
+We disclose here that for personal reasons, each member of the Executive Group, with the exception of Ms. Bentley, decided not to accept the acceleration of the vesting of his respective stock options.